cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

 You can continue [managing your services from the command line](http://docs.cloudfoundry.com/docs/using/services/managing-services.html).

-Cloud Foundry customers can start receiving 25,000 free emails each month.
-These 25,000 free monthly emails will give you access to advanced reporting and analytics and all APIs (Web, SMTP, Event, Parse, Sub-User).
+Pivotal CF hosted customers can start receiving 25,000 free emails using SendGrid each month.
+This will give you access to advanced reporting and analytics and all APIs (Web, SMTP, Event, Parse, Sub-User).
+If you have a run.pivotal.io account, simply [login](https://console.run.pivotal.io) and go to the SendGrid plan page in the Pivotal CF marketplace to get started with your 25,000 free monthly emails for use with your app.
+Sign up [here](http://console.run.pivotal.io/register) if you do not have an account.

 ## <a id='support'></a>Support ##